ARCTraining/swd2_git/_episodes/05-history.md

 ~~~
-$ git diff HEAD~2 mars.txt
+$ git diff HEAD~2 project.txt
 ~~~
 {: .bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/project.txt b/project.txt
-index df0654a..b36abfd 100644
+index 2485f1d..151f443 100644
---- a/mars.txt
+--- a/project.txt
-+++ b/mars.txt
++++ b/project.txt
-@@ -1 +1,4 @@
+@@ -1,3 +1,7 @@
- Cold and dry, but everything is my favorite color
-+The two moons may be a problem for Wolfman
-+But the Mummy will appreciate the lack of humidity
-+An ill-considered change
+ Some initial data analysis to identify how inflammation changes over time after surgery.
+ Jane is a Data Scientist and Samit is a statistician.
+We'll need to determine
+ who is responsible for what in this project.
++We may need to bring a third person with Python programming skills into the project.
++The third team member needs to be competent in both Python and R. They
++also need to be familiar with matplotlib and ggplot
++Version control skills would also be useful.
 ~~~
 {: .output}

 We could also use `git show` which shows us what changes we made at an older commit as well as the commit message, rather than the _differences_ between a commit and our working directory that we see by using `git diff`.

 ~~~
-$ git show HEAD~2 mars.txt
+$ git show HEAD~2 project.txt
 ~~~
 {: .bash}

 ~~~
-commit 34961b159c27df3b475cfe4415d94a6d1fcd064d
+commit 71ed26a8f840d2929f5120327ea0accd55074070
-Author: Vlad Dracula <vlad@tran.sylvan.ia>
-Date:   Thu Aug 22 10:07:21 2013 -0400

-    Start notes on Mars as a base
+Author: Jane Smith <jane.smith@university.ac.uk>
+Date:   Wed Jan 3 10:39:19 2018 +0000

+    Add note about project responsibilities

-diff --git a/mars.txt b/mars.txt
+diff --git a/project.txt b/project.txt
-new file mode 100644
-index 0000000..df0654a
+index 17e2b79..2485f1d 100644
---- /dev/null
+--- a/project.txt
-+++ b/mars.txt
++++ b/project.txt
-@@ -0,0 +1 @@
+@@ -1 +1,3 @@
-+Cold and dry, but everything is my favorite color
+ Some initial data analysis to identify how inflammation changes over time after surgery.
++Jane is a Data Scientist and Samit is a statistician.
+We'll need to determine
++who is responsible for what in this project.
 ~~~
 {: .output}